mxagar/software_devops_ibm/08_Docker_Kubernetes/README.md

 - `hello-world-create.yaml`: YAML for imperative configuration command.
 - `hello-world-apply.yaml`: YAML for declarative configuration command.

 I have replicated the folder in [`lab/02_IntroKubernetes/`](./lab/02_IntroKubernetes/), so the exercise can be carried out locally instead of using the provided environment.
-However, in the environment we have already a cluster set up
+However, in the environment we have already a cluster set up.

 Also, note that [`IBM_Cloud_Notes.md`](https://github.com/mxagar/computer_vision_udacity/blob/main/02_Cloud_Computing/IBM_Cloud_Notes.md) explains how to set up an IBM Cloud account.